Donor and Financial AdvisorAccount Access

-Because the Trust is setup as a tax-exempt organization and a public charity,3 contributions of appreciated securities to a Donor-Advised Fund of the Trust are generally not subject to capital gains tax.4 Contributions are sold and reinvested in the Investment Fund(s).
+Because the Trust is set up as a tax-exempt organization and a public charity,3 contributions of appreciated securities to a Donor-Advised Fund of the Trust are generally not subject to capital gains tax.4 Contributions are sold and reinvested in the Investment Fund(s).
 The earnings from each Investment Fund accumulate tax-free, so your gifts have the potential to grow and could, therefore, provide even greater support to the charities you care about.

 As listed above, you can seek different investment objectives with the Trust's Investment Funds, including, for example, long-term capital growth or capital preservation.
-The Investment Funds are managed by professionals at Eaton Vance and it affiliates, including Calvert.
+The Investment Funds are managed by professionals at Eaton Vance and its affiliates, including Calvert.
 Calvert's responsible investing funds may allow you to align your Donor-Advised Fund account with your values.

 All information herein is qualified by the Trust's Gifting Booklet.
 For more complete information about the Trust, please see the Trust's Gifting Booklet (as may be amended), which should be read carefully before contributing.